-Having reviewed quite a few horror films over the last couple of months it’s time for something a little different, a thriller starring Sean Connery.
-So here is my Ransom Blu-ray Review.
+Are you raesy for the Ransom blu-ray review, having reviewed quite a few horror films over the last couple of months it’s time for something a little different, a thriller starring Sean Connery.

 - Genre: Thriller

 - Directed By Caspar Wrede

 - Written By Paul Wheeler

 - Music By Jerry Goldsmith

 - UK Rating PG